16 Bohemian Styles That Will Survive Even Festival Season

 If you’re starting to plan your vibe for the next few months, look no further than these artful, gorgeous styles.

 You don’t have to possess rainbow-streaked hair to pull off this deceptively simple look, but it does require length and texturizing spray.
-Even better, it’s the ideal way to make your second day hair seem intentional—the more grit, the better the braid.
+Even better, it’s the ideal way to make your second day festival hairstyle seem intentional—the more grit, the better the braid.

 Start by dividing you hair into two sections at the nape, then begin knotting them again and again until you run out of hair.
 Secure the style, inserting hair pins to keep the various loops in place.